ec20468/Naughts-And-Crosses/README.md

-## Tic-Tac-Toe Game
+## Naughts and Crosses Game

-An interactive Tic-Tac-Toe game built with React, where two players can take turns to place their marks ("X" or "O") on a 3x3 grid, aiming to get three marks in a row, column, or diagonal to win.
+An interactive Naughts and Crosses game built with React, where two players can take turns to place their marks ("X" or "O") on a 3x3 grid, aiming to get three marks in a row, column, or diagonal to win.

 ---